rbiegacz/Udacity-CarND/CarND-Behavioral-Cloning-P3-master/project_writeup.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+The final architecture of the neural network used for this project is similar to what it was described in NVIDIA article: https://devblogs.nvidia.com/deep-learning-self-driving-cars/

+The network topology consists of the following layers:
+1. Normalization layer (model.py: 178) using Keras lambda layer.
+2. Cropping the image only to this part of the image that is relevant for making steering decisions (model.py: 179)
+3. Convolutional Layer #1 (model.py: )
+   the output of this layer goes thru RELU activation function to introduce non-linearity
+4. Convolutional Layer #2 (model.py: )
+5. Convolutional Layer #3 (model.py: )
+6. Convolutional Layer #4 (model.py: )
+7. Convolutional Layer #5 (model.py: )
+8. Fully connected layer (model.py: 186)
+9. Fully connected layer (model.py: 187)
+9. Fully connected layer (model.py: 188)
+9. Fully connected layer (model.py: 189)

+#### 3. Attempts to reduce overfitting in the model

+#### 4. Model parameter tuning

+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 273).

+The model was trained and validated on different data sets to ensure that the model was not overfitting (model.py: lines 270-271).
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-#### 3. Creation of the Training Set & Training Process
+#### 4. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving: